NETWAYS/gitlab-training/day1/02_Configuration/02_Global.md

 ### Notes

-You can also use `git config --list` to list all configured options.
+You can also use `git config --global --list` to list all configured options.